softwareconstruction240/softwareconstruction/chess/6-gameplay/gameplay.md

 ## WebSocket Messages

 Some WebSocket messages are sent from the client to server.
 As defined by the Chess application design, these are called `user game commands`.
 Other WebSocket messages are sent from the server to client.
 These are called `server messages`.
 In code, each of these message types are represented as a Java class that can be serialized and deserialized to and from JSON (similar to the Request and Result classes you created for the server’s Web API).
-The provided starter code includes a class named `UserGameCommand` which provides the required messages that originate from the client, and a class named `ServerMessage` which provides the required messages that originate from the server.
+The provided starter code includes a class named `UserGameCommand` which defines the required messages that originate from the client, and a class named `ServerMessage` which defines the required messages that originate from the server.

 The `UserGameCommand` and `ServerMessage` classes are provided in the starter code, but you can extend these classes to provide functionality according the specifics of your design.